Lumiboy/bitcoinz/doc/tor.md

-*** Warning: Do not assume Tor support does the correct thing in Zcash; better Tor support is a future feature goal. ***
+*** Warning: Do not assume Tor support does the correct thing in BitcoinZ; better Tor support is a future feature goal. ***

 TOR SUPPORT IN BITCOINZ
 ====================

-It is possible to run Zcash as a Tor hidden service, and connect to such services.
+It is possible to run BitcoinZ as a Tor hidden service, and connect to such services.

 The following directions assume you have a Tor proxy running on port 9050.
 Many distributions default to having a SOCKS proxy listening on port 9050, but others may not.
 In particular, the Tor Browser Bundle defaults to listening on port 9150.
 See [Tor Project FAQ:TBBSocksPort](https://www.torproject.org/docs/faq.html.en#TBBSocksPort) for how to properly configure Tor.